Why Choose A Board Certified Plastic Surgeon

 Negative Reviews: Not all negative reviews are based on a real patient experience.
 Disgruntled ex-employees, competitors and online reputation management companies looking for business may be the ones leave a one-star review.
 The most important factors to patients leaving reviews are surgical outcome, interactions with staff and the quality of their care after surgery.
 The cost of surgery doesn't seem to impact patient satisfaction.

-Now that you know what you look for in plastic surgery reviews, you can use Plastic Surgeon Match by ASPS to find a board-certified plastic surgeon in your area.
+Now that you know what you look for in plastic surgery reviews, you can use Plastic Surgery Connect service to find a board-certified plastic surgeon in your area.

 The views expressed in this blog are those of the author and do not necessarily reflect the opinions of the American Society of Plastic Surgeons.